Astro-Creep: 2000

-Astro-Creep: 2000 – Songs of Love, Destruction and Other Synthetic Delusions of the Electric Head (or simply Astro-Creep: 2000) is the fourth and final studio album by American heavy metal band White Zombie, released on April 11, 1995, by Geffen Records.
-The album proved to be their most commercially successful recording, peaking at number six on the Billboard 200 with the aid of the popular hit singles "More Human than Human" and "Super-Charger Heaven".
-It was the band's only album to feature John Tempesta on drums.
+Astro-Creep: 2000 – Songs of Love, Destruction and Other Synthetic Delusions of the Electric Head (sometimes informally referred to as simply Astro-Creep 2000) is the fourth and final studio album by American heavy metal band White Zombie, released on April 11, 1995, by Geffen Records.
+Adding more industrial textures and disturbing subject matters to the groove metal and alternative metal foundation of the band's previous album, La Sexorcisto: Devil Music Volume One (1992), it is their only record with John Tempesta on drums.

+White Zombie's most commercially successful album, Astro-Creep 2000 peaked at No. 6 on the Billboard 200 with the aid of hit singles "More Human than Human" and "Super-Charger Heaven".
+With over 2.6 million copies sold in the US, it was certified double-platinum and nominated for a Grammy Award for Best Engineered Album, but lost to Tom Petty's Wildflowers (1994).

 Production

 The album was highly anticipated due to the surprise success of the band's previous release La Sexorcisto: Devil Music Volume One.
 Ivan DePrume, the band's long-time drummer, had left the band to start Burningsound studios during their touring sessions for that album.
 The band later recruited former Exodus and Testament drummer John Tempesta for the recording of this album.
 The album had help from significant industrial musicians, such as the keyboard work from Charlie Clouser, who had worked with artists like Nine Inch Nails, Rammstein, Marilyn Manson, Killing Joke, and more.
 They had also hired Terry Date (Deftones, Pantera, Soundgarden) to produce Astro-Creep: 2000 for them.
 According to J., the album comprises seventy-two track recordings, forty-eight of which are analog and twenty-four being digital recordings.
+For the album, the band had a much bigger recording budget and more freedom in time.

 The entire album took three months to write and another three to record.
-For the album, the band had a much bigger recording budget and more freedom in time.
+Writing for the album began in June 1994, shortly after White Zombie finished touring Japan.
+Recording was scheduled to commence in September 1994, and the album was finished by Christmas 1994.